 When visiting a website, you send a request to that site so that they may return the page you wanted.
 That request contains some information about your computer as well as your IP address.
 It can also contain information about the page that referred you to the site.
 The Internet would not work without this transaction.
 This information can be logged.
 The allure of hosted analytics solutions is that they can collect more information and present it better than plain log files.

-I believe that when the website I’m visiting tracks some data about me then that is okay.
-The site gets some information it can use to improve itself; and I get the content they offer.
-Likewise, I believe it is okay that I track the site visitors while they are on this site.
+I believe that when the website I’m visiting tracks some data about me then that’s okay.
+The site gets some information it can use to improve itself, and I get the content they offer.
+Likewise, I believe it’s okay that I track the site visitors while they are on this site.
 Leeches who add no value other than to extract data about visitors for their own means, on the other hand … .
 Until the industry gets its act together and removes third-parties from their sites, I recommend you block those leeches using a tool like Ghostery.

-There are two sides of every coin.
-Ghostery itself is industry owned.
-They have an opt-in (meaning you have to specifically turn it on) feature were “Ghostery collects anonymous data about the trackers you’ve encountered and the sites on which they were placed.”
+There are two sides to every coin.
+Ghostery itself is industry-owned.
+They have an opt-in (meaning you’ve to specifically turn it on) feature were “Ghostery collects anonymous data about the trackers you’ve encountered and the sites on which they were placed.”
 This information is then sold back to the industry.

 Just to clarify, I’m not looking over your shoulder at the pages you specifically read.
 I’m looking at things like “those who read this page are very likely to visit two more pages on the site”.
 If you are uncomfortable with this tracking, you could opt-out before.
 (The fact that you opt-out will be tracked.)
-However, the way this should work is that you do not visit this site if you do not want to share any data with.
-Life would be much simpler if everyone could show some moderation on what data they gathered and played by some simple rules.
+However, the way this should work is that you don’t visit this site if you don’t want to share any data with.
+Life would be much simpler if everyone could show some moderation on what data they gathered and play by some simple rules.

-Update: Update system removed due to no human users ever using it.
+Update: The Update system has been removed due to no human users ever using it.